webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div>

-==Other merge and input options: feBlend, feComposite, feImage, feTile==
+==Other input and merging options: feBlend, feComposite, feImage, feTile==

 The [[svg/elements/feMerge|'''feMerge''']] element shown above simply places one graphic over another to produce a new filter channel.
 As an